 - A Letter of Admission from the applicant’s college or vocational school of choice.
+Scholarships are for undergraduate study only.
 (Disregard if previously submitted.)

 - A letter from the applicant’s high school principal attesting to the applicant’s character if applicant is attending or has just graduated from high school.
 (If applicant is currently attending college, please disregard this requirement.)